BenHadmanNuclera/nuclera-sales-marketing-knowledgebase/docs/nuclera_sales_tool.md

 - Download the ZIP file and Extract on your local machine.

-- Open chrome and navigate to [the extensions settings](chrome://extensions/)
+- Open chrome and navigate to the extensions settings by copying _chrome://extensions/_ in a new tab.

 - Click 'Load unpacked' and select the folder you just Extracted.